Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky Performance Insights

-- The 38.2 rebounds per game Kentucky averages rank 114th in the nation, and are 2.4 more than the 35.8 its opponents record per contest.
+- The 38.2 rebounds per game Kentucky averages rank 114th in the nation, and are 2.4 more than the 35.8 its opponents grab per contest.

-- Kentucky connects on 10.4 three-pointers per game (12th in college basketball), 1.5 more than its opponents (8.9).
-It is shooting 40.8% from beyond the arc (sixth-best in college basketball) while allowing opponents to shoot 32.7%.
+- Kentucky connects on 1.5 more threes per game than the opposition, 10.4 (12th in college basketball) compared to its opponents' 8.9.

-- The Wildcats rank 12th in college basketball with 108.1 points scored per 100 possessions, and 137th in college basketball defensively with 88.1 points conceded per 100 possessions.
+- The Wildcats' 108.1 points per 100 possessions on offense rank 11th in college basketball, and the 88.1 points they allow per 100 possessions rank 137th in college basketball.

-- Kentucky has committed 9.2 turnovers per game (17th in college basketball action), 5.4 fewer than the 14.6 it forces on average (47th in college basketball).
+- Kentucky has committed 5.4 fewer turnovers per game than its opponents, averaging 9.2 (17th in college basketball play) while forcing 14.6 (47th in college basketball).

 Louisville Performance Insights

-- The Cardinals score 74.5 points per game (193rd in college basketball) and concede 73.6 (252nd in college basketball) for a +9 scoring differential overall.
+- The Cardinals have a +9 scoring differential, putting up 74.5 points per game (193rd in college basketball) and conceding 73.6 (252nd in college basketball).

 - Louisville wins the rebound battle by 3.3 boards on average.
-It records 38.6 rebounds per game, 97th in college basketball, while its opponents grab 35.3.
+It collects 38.6 rebounds per game, 97th in college basketball, while its opponents pull down 35.3.

-- Louisville and its opponents have been relatively even in the turnover battle.
-The Cardinals commit 12 per game (197th in college basketball) and force 11.6 (223rd in college basketball).
+- Louisville has committed 12 turnovers per game (197th in college basketball) while forcing 11.6 (224th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.